High School Students

 Requesting an Application Fee Waiver

-In the Admissions Application (preferred): Students who meet one of the waiver qualifications above may request a waiver in the Admissions Application.
+In the Admissions Application (preferred): Students who meet one of the waiver qualifications listed may request a waiver in the Admissions Application.
 Additional documentation is only needed upon request.

-After the submission of the Admissions Application: To request a fee waiver after the submission of your application please send documentation showing how you meet one of the criteria above to email@example.com.
+After the submission of the Admissions Application: To request a fee waiver after the submission of your application please send documentation showing how you meet one of the criteria listed to firstname.lastname@example.org.